cwesson/funge-plus-plus/README.md

 # Funge++
-Funge++ is Befunge interpreter originally written by Conlan Wesson in Java for a Programming Laguage Concepts course with minimal functionality.
+Funge++ is Befunge interpreter originally written by Conlan Wesson in Java for a Programming Language Concepts course with minimal functionality.
 It has since been converted to C++, and an effort is underway to implement all Funge-98 instructions and support N-dimensional Funge.